celsobenedetti/celsobenedetti/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Spring, Python and other stuff of course
+- 🌱 I’m currently learning Spring, JavaScript and other stuff
 - 📫 How to reach me: celsobenedetti2@gmail.com
 - 🦕 I love coding, problem solving and learning new things.
--->